renztalens/Starlink-Installation-Project-TESDA-X-DICT-/README.md

 - 🤝 Organization: TESDA x DICT
 - 📅 Date: February 2026

-This project involved full-cycle deployment of Starlink internet systems—from site survey to final network configuration and troubleshooting.
+This project involved full-cycle deployment of Starlink internet systems, from site survey to final network configuration and troubleshooting.

 ---